Research and reports

 You've received a purchase order from a customer, sent the items, and issued an invoice – yet you haven't received payment.
 What do you do now?

-To get you started, here’s what an outstanding payment letter should include, when to send a ‘nudge’ – and if that fails, what to write in a strong letter for outstanding payment.
+To get you started, here’s what an initial outstanding payment letter should include, when to send a ‘nudge’ – and if that fails, what to write in a strong letter for outstanding payment.

 Hopefully you’ll only ever need to send one polite nudge for late payment.
 But if not, you may need a couple of other templates to get the message across, including a firm reminder and a final notice letter.